 I paint mainly with oils and work outside with charcoal, watercolours or inks.

-I practice printmaking with etching in particular because I see that the elaborate processes that printmaking offers, as invaluable tools for visual analysis and development of my artwork.
+I also practice printmaking with etching in particular because I see that the elaborate processes that printmaking offers, as invaluable tools for visual analysis and development of my artwork.

 ...’Cristina Gardiner evokes sense of place with stunning landscapes.’
 (Hugh Pearman – RIBA Journal Eyeline Competition 2020)